ygh3rn/zk-lab/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions welcome!
-Please ensure:
-- Mathematical correctness with formal verification
-- Comprehensive testing including edge cases
-- Security analysis for new protocols
-- Performance benchmarks for optimizations
-- Code documentation with security proofs

 ---

 *This implementation is for educational and research purposes.
-For production deployment, conduct thorough security audits and formal verification.*
+Mathematical rigor and security are prioritized throughout.*